The Insurance Disputes Law Review: Editors' Preface

 No matter how carefully formulated, no legal system functions without effective mechanisms to hear and resolve disputes.
 Each chapter, therefore, also usefully considers the mechanisms for dispute resolution in each jurisdiction.
 Courts appear to remain the principal mechanism, but arbitration and less formal mechanisms (such as the Financial Ombudsman in the United Kingdom) can be a significant force for efficiency and change when functioning properly.
 The increasing development of class action mechanisms, particularly among consumer bodies (e.g., in France and Germany) is likely to be an important factor.

-I would like to express my gratitude to all the contributing practitioners represented in The Insurance Disputes Law Review.
+We would like to express our gratitude to all the contributing practitioners represented in The Insurance Disputes Law Review.
 Their biographies are to be found in the first appendix and highlight the wealth of experience and learning that the contributors bring to this volume.
-I must also thank Russell Butland, who is a senior associate with my firm and a highly talented lawyer (and now a judge).
-He has done much of the hard work in this project, together with Shahab Uddin and Charlotte Page, who have helped enormously in the research.
+On a personal note, we must also thank Abigail Witts at our firm, who has done much of the hard work in this edition.

 Allen & Overy LLP